Skip to main content

 go run main.go

 This will start the Gin application and the OpenTelemetry SDK will automatically collect traces and metrics from the Gin application.
-These traces and metrics will be sent to Levitate automatically based on the environment variables set.
+These traces and metrics will be sent to Last9 automatically based on the environment variables set.

-View traces and metrics in Levitate
+View traces and metrics in Last9

 Troubleshooting